Kanchan-bn/aws-serverless-sms/README.md

 1. To run Github Action when master branch is pushed
 2. The Github Action runs tests before deploying to AWS
 3. AWS credentials are stored securely on Github for deployment.
+4. Currently only deploys dev version.
+This is so that we can use the .dev.env file for testing.
+The script can be updated to deploy to production.
-4. Chose Github Action because it was the easiest to implement.
+5. Chose Github Action because it was the easiest to implement.
 Didn't get time to investigate other options

 # Operational support
-1. Since the Twilio credentials need to be saved securely they need to be configured as Env variables in Lambda console where more security measures can be taken to secure them
+1. Since the real Twilio credentials need to be saved securely they need to be configured as Env variables in Lambda console where more security measures can be taken to secure them
 (https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-encryption)
-There will be an effort involved everytime the "To Number" or credentials themselves need to be changed
+There will be an effort involved everytime the "To Number" or credentials themselves need to be changed on the console
-2. Manual setting up of Trigger on the S3 bucket
+2. Manual effort of setting up of the Event Trigger on the S3 bucket

 # Issues encountered
 1. Kept getting stuck at yml and had to figure out how to write it properly :)